Nickname: Geography

-Titles of geographical places
+Placenames

 Many geographical places have titles, or alternative names, which have positive implications.
 Paris, for example, is the "City of Light", Rome is the "Eternal City", Venice is "La Serenissima", and New Jersey is the "Garden State".
 These alternative names are often used to boost the status of such places, contrary to the usual role of a nickname.
 Many places or communities, particularly in the US, adopt titles because they can help in establishing a civic identity, help outsiders recognize a community or attract people to a community, promote civic pride, and build community unity.
 Titles and slogans that successfully create a new community "ideology or myth" are also believed to have economic value.
 Their economic value is difficult to measure, but there are anecdotal reports of cities that have achieved substantial economic benefits by "branding" themselves by adopting new slogans.

 By contrast, older city nicknames may be critical: London is still occasionally referred to as "The Smoke" in memory of its notorious "pea-souper" smogs (smoke-filled fogs) of the 19th and early 20th centuries, and Edinburgh was "Auld Reekie" for the same reason, as countless coal fires polluted its atmosphere.

-Collective nicknames of inhabitants of a geographical place
+Residents

 Besides or replacing the demonym, some places have collective nicknames for their inhabitants.
 Many examples of this practice are found in Wallonia and in Belgium in general, where such a nickname is referred to in French as "blason populaire".